huland/logseq-notes/pages/gitlab labeling.md

 - How to use labels as a dev to follow the process and help the PM in monitoring the team's performance?
 	- As a developer you will most probably face an issue when it's assigned to you (either as a dev or a code reviewer).
 Or you find a bug/have an idea.
 In this case please create a ticket and assign it to the IT leader with with a short description.
 		- 1. On each ticket, there should be an **estimation** (e.g.: /estimate 2d)
-		- - When working on a ticket, please administrate the **time spent** on the development including exploration, meetings, development, reviewing, fixing (e.g.: /spend 1d 2h)
+		- 2. When working on a ticket, please administrate the **time spent** on the development including exploration, meetings, development, reviewing, fixing (e.g.: /spend 1d 2h)
-		- - Please use tagging to ping PM if you need help (e.g.: more precise specification)
+		- 3. Please use tagging to ping PM if you need help (e.g.: more precise specification)
-		- - Please create a merge request when starting to work on an issue (and put your CR_ label on it with your name since 'it's your move')
+		- 4. Please create a merge request when starting to work on an issue (and put your CR_ label on it with your name since 'it's your move')
+		- 5. When something changes, please update the ticket and the merger request as well (mainly the status)
 - tags:: #vertis